-Consumer Education: In 2021, FTC continued its alcohol consumer education program, "We Don't Serve Teens."
+Consumer Education: In 2023, the FTC continued its alcohol consumer education program, "We Don't Serve Teens."
 This FTC consumer education program, aimed at adults, promotes compliance with the legal drinking age of 21.
-Updated this year with plain language information, data, and graphics, the campaign provides information about underage drinking and includes free downloadable graphics to share on social media.
+Recently updated with plain language information, data, and graphics, the campaign provides information about underage drinking and includes free downloadable graphics to share on social media.
 Website: https://DontServeTeens.gov.